Schools as Learning Organizations (3 credits)

 This course is designed to familiarize students with the basic legal principles governing the structure and operation of public and non-public schools and the legal problems encountered in the day-to-day operation of schools.
 It is designed to give students an understanding of statutory and regulatory requirements of schools as well as the ethical standards required for effective leadership.
 Students will be exposed to practical implementation of the law through policy development and other strategies to resolve conflict and effect change.

-School Finance & Personal Management (3 credits)
+School Finance (3 credits)

 This course combines an introduction to sound business practices in schools that includes basic accounting and budget procedures and provides an overview of basic personnel functions such as hiring, supervision, termination, and collective bargaining.
 The influence of larger contextual issues that include economic, political, and demographic factors in the financing of education will be explored.

-Part II: School Internship (3 credits)
+School Building Internship (2 credits)